Frequently Asked Questions

 What do you do when you’re not writing?

 I travel.
 Read.
-Teach my toddler basic life survival skills.
+Teach my children basic life survival skills.
 Go to church.
-Play with my wolf-dog.
-Try cooking Korean food.
-Drool over clothes from Free People.
-Haunt coffee shops with my friends.
+Bake bread.
+Scour thrift stores.
 Try to plant a garden.
 Think about writing.